RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 CONFIGURE_INIT_TASK_ENTRY_POINT
 -------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_INIT_TASK_ENTRY_POINT``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is ``Init``.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be defined to a valid function pointer of the type ``void ( *entry_point )( rtems_task_argument )``.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option initializes the entry point of the Classic API initialization task.

-NOTES:
+.. rubric:: NOTES:

 The application shall provide the function referenced by this configuration option.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be defined to a valid function pointer of the type ``void ( *entry_point )( rtems_task_argument )``.

 ..
 Generated from spec:/acfg/if/init-task-initial-modes

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_INIT_TASK_INITIAL_MODES